-Strategic Goal: By 2029, increase graduation / transfer rate to 80% from four operating initiatives, which are, increase the graduation rate, increase transfer out rate, increase the number of graduates, and increase course completion rates.
+Strategic Goal: By 2029, increase graduation / transfer rate to 80% from three operating initiatives, which are, increase the graduation rate, increase retention rate, and increase the number of graduates.

 ✓ Grow Enrollments

 Strategic Goal: By 2029, increase full-time equivalent (FTE) enrollment to 9,152 students from four operating initiatives, which are - military student / dependent expansion, new program expansion, new campus expansion, and dual enrollment expansion.